Student Appeal Procedures

 - Administrative/Tuition Refund or Credit: Discuss with Collegewide Chair

-- Tuition Refund or Credit: Apply for the tuition refund/credit with the Collegewide Chair.
-The student must fill out the “College-wide Tuition Refund/Credit Request Form.”
+- Tuition Credit or Refund: Apply for the tuition credit/refund with the appropriate Collegewide Chair.
+The student must fill out the Collegewide Tuition Credit Request Form (Form SCA 087).
 Documentation must be provided with the form in order for it to be processed.

 - Hardship Appeals for Financial Assistance: Students are required to have completed a FAFSA for the term being appealed.
 Discuss specific hardship concerns with a Financial Aid Office staff member.